smileidentity/web-client/README.md

 [Components](packages/components) is package containing web components used in the web client.

+This provides the necessary views to capture id document images, selfie images and liveness images used in verifications.
+Form more detailed information, you can refer to th [packages/components documentations](./packages/components/README.md)

 ### Embed
 [Embed f.k.a.
 Hosted Web Integration](packages/embed) is a package that contains two items: